-Though the import market for used U.S. vehicles in Switzerland is relatively small compared to neighboring nations, there’s no doubting its robustness.
-Due to the incredible wealth of the Swiss, there is always a strong demand for used vehicles of the luxury and performance sort.
+Though the import market for used U.S. vehicles in Switzerland is relatively small compared to neighboring nations.
+There’s no doubting its robustness.
+Due to the wealth of the Swiss, there is always a demand for used vehicles of the luxury and performance.
 As such, there are many who are interested in exporting used U.S. vehicles to Switzerland.

-If you’re thinking of doing so, either for personal use or as a business proposition, there are some things you’ll need to know.
-Below, we’re going to cover the entire process for getting a used U.S. vehicle from point A to point B. We’ll discuss why buying a used car through an online car auction is a great choice, how you can clear U.S. and Swiss customs, and even what the Swiss used car market looks like.
-Simply put, if you want to know how to import used or salvage vehicles from the United States into Switzerland, this is your one-stop shop!
+If you’re thinking of doing so, either for personal use or as a business proposition, there’re things to know.
+Below, we’re going to cover the entire process of getting a used U.S. vehicle from point A to point B. We’ll discuss why buying a used car through an online car auction is a great choice, how you can clear U.S. and Swiss customs, and even what the Swiss used car market looks like.
+Simply put, if you want to know how to import used or salvage vehicles from the United States into Switzerland, this is your one-stop-shop!

 Purchasing Used Vehicles at U.S. Online Car Auctions

-Thanks to online used car auctions, consumers and importer / exporters are now able to gain access to the many used car auctions that take place across the United States each and every day.
-Because of this, these individuals are able to reap incredible savings, sometimes as high as 80%, on used and salvage U.S. vehicles.
+Thanks to online used car auctions, consumers are now able to gain access to used car auctions in the US.
+Because of this, they have incredible savings, sometimes as high as 80%, on used and salvage U.S. vehicles.